This is what women over 40 years old look like

 Where are the photos of real women over 40?

 It’s not as if we don’t exist.
 I see plenty of us on the streets, in supermarkets, in bars, pubs, restaurants, galleries and shops.
-But when it comes to being represented in media images, we’re virtually invisible.
+But when it comes to being represented in media images and ads for products like hair serum for hair growth, we’re virtually invisible.

 Increasingly we spend a significant amount of our time online.
 And the images and messages we consume online are a powerful influence on the way we view the world.